 Rates for fire protection, for the most part, include rentals for public hydrant service which are billed semi-annually following the period of service.
-The Authority's system-wide uniform rate schedule for public fire protection service is \$160.20 per hydrant per annum effective July 1, 1994 except for the Shorewood service area where it is \$312.00 per hydrant per annum.
-The category Private Hydrant Rates was extracted from the system-wide uniform rate schedule and an increase in the rate from \$202.56 to \$209.64 per hydrant per annum became effective as of April 1, 2016.
+The Authority's system-wide uniform rate schedule for public fire protection service is \$160.20 per hydrant per annum effective July 1, 1994.
+The rate schedule for the private Shorewood service area has been consolidated into the system -wide uniform Private Hydrant Rate schedule.
+The category Private Hydrant Rates was extracted from the system-wide uniform rate schedule and an increase in the rate from \$218.02 to \$226.20 per hydrant per annum became effective as of April 1, 2018.